89luca89/distrobox/docs/README.md

 - Provide a mutable environment on an immutable OS, like Endless OS, Fedora Silverblue, OpenSUSE MicroOS or SteamOS3
 - Provide a locally privileged environment for sudoless setups (eg. company-provided laptops, security reasons, etc...)
-- To mix and match a stable base system (eg. Debian Stable, Ubuntu LTS, RedHat) with a bleeding-edge environment for development or gaming (eg. Arch or OpenSUSE Tumbleweed or Fedora with latest Mesa)
+- To mix and match a stable base system (eg. Debian Stable, Ubuntu LTS, RedHat) with a bleeding-edge environment for development or gaming (eg. Arch, OpenSUSE Tumbleweed or Fedora with latest Mesa)
 - Leverage high abundance of curated distro images for docker/podman to manage multiple environments

+Refer to the compatiblity list for an overview of supported host's distro [HERE](compatibility.md#host-distros) and container's distro [HERE](compatibility.md#containers-distros).

 ### Aims

 This project aims to bring **any distro userland to any other distro** supporting podman or docker.
-It has been written in POSIX sh to be as portable as possible and not have problems with glibc version's compatibility.
+It has been written in POSIX sh to be as portable as possible and not have problems with dependencies and glibc version's compatibility.

+Refer [HERE](compatibility.md#supported-container-managers) for a list of supported container managers and minimum supported versions.

 It also aims to enter the container **as fast as possible**, every millisecond adds up if you use the container as your default environment for your terminal: